Award categories

 The WA Government is committed to ensuring that Western Australians receive safe, high quality and accessible health services no matter where they live.

-The Minister for Health's Award will be presented to an individual who during their career has demonstrated exceptional commitment to helping achieve this aim.
+The Minister for Health’s Award is presented to an individual who during their career has demonstrated exceptional commitment to helping achieve this aim.

 7News Health Heroes